mehultikekar/nxsession/README.md

 cp <path to repo>/nxhost .
 ```

-Before using, add the bin folder to PATH on the viewer.
-On the host, make sure the *login* shell adds the bin folder to PATH by editing the appropriate rc file (~/.bashrc, ~/.profile, ~/.tcshrc).
+Before using nxviewer, add the bin folder to PATH.
+On the host, make sure the **login** shell adds the bin folder to PATH by editing the appropriate rc file (~/.bashrc, ~/.profile, ~/.tcshrc).
+Test your host installation by running `ssh <host> -t nxhost` from the viewer.
+It should print nxhost's help message.

 ## Install viewer on Mac OS X